openstack-archive/fuel-docs/pages/installation-instructions/0060-understand-the-manifest.rst

   $internal_netmask = '255.255.255.0'
   $public_netmask = '255.255.255.0'
   ...
-  # Set this to anything other than pacemaker if you do not want Quantum HA
+  # Set this to anything other than pacemaker if you do not want Neutron HA (formerly Quantum HA)
-  # Also, if you do not want Quantum HA, you MUST enable $quantum_network_node
+  # Also, if you do not want Neutron HA, you MUST enable $quantum_network_node
   # only on the controller
   $ha_provider = 'pacemaker'
   $use_unicast_corosync = false